California Sheriff’s Office Honored for Excellence in Victim Services

 The NSA established the Crime Victim Services Award in 2005 with initial funding from the Office for Victims of Crime.
 The award has been sponsored by Appriss since 2008.
 “Appriss is once again honored to partner with the NSA to sponsor and present this award,” said Mr. Josh Bruner, President of Appriss Safety.
 “The Survivor Restoration Program is an outstanding example of a truly holistic approach to healing and empowering victims of violent crime.
 On behalf of Appriss Safety, I am proud to recognize the dedication of Ms. Ginorio and the SFSD, as well as the continued success of this critical program.”

-Ginorio accepted the award on behalf of the SFSD during the NSA’s Annual Conference and Exhibition in Louisville, KY on June 17.
+Ginorio accepted the award on behalf of the SFSD at the NSA’s Annual Conference and Exhibition in Louisville, KY on June 17.